jimuhh/LDAF-Content/industrial-hemp.md

 - **Seed Producer:** Authorizes production, transportation, and selling of industrial hemp seed
 - **Handler:** Authorizes transportation, commercial harvesting, cleaning and packaging hemp seed, brokering and testing industrial hemp

-All of them require the same application process but you can specify which license(s) you're applying for on the application.
+All of them require the same application process but you can specify which license(s) you're applying for.
 Each license requires a separate $500 application fee.
 You may apply for multiple licenses on one appplication.

  <!-- // description with headline CT reference -->